tbfe-de/mc-cppfor-ex/clock-06/README.md

     members these must be initialized somehow.

 (2) If the base class needs access member data or functions of
-    the (now derived) class constituting the "closed" part, it can get to them only via down-casts.
+    the (now derived) class, constituting the "closed" part, it can get to them only via down-casts.

 There are solutions for both short-comings, which are shown